robinrodricks/FluentStorage/doc/implementations/microsoft-azure-datalakestore.md

 This package tries to abstract access to [Azure Data Lake Store](https://azure.microsoft.com/en-gb/services/data-lake-store/) and making them available as `IBlobStorage`.

+The official Data Lake Store SDK is still in preview, therefore this package is also marked as a preview version.

 ## Using

 > WARNING!!! `Microsoft.Azure.Management.DataLake.Store` has a dependency on `Newtonsoft.Json v6` therefore you may need to add this to app.config: